swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

 }
 ```

 That _works_, but it's much slower than it needs to be.
-In computer graphics, we generally regard additions and multiplications as dirt-cheap, and stuff like `sqrt(x)`, `atan2(y, x)`, `sin(x)`, or `cos(x)` as expensive.
+In computer graphics, we generally regard additions and multiplications as dirt-cheap, and stuff like `sqrt(x)`, `atan2(y, x)`, `sin(x)`, or `cos(x)` as expensive (it varies, but generally assume at least an order of magnitude slower than addition).
 Not only does the above code have to call all those nasty expensive functions, but their inputs all ultimately depend on `p` so the expensive stuff needs to be recalculated _for every single point that gets rotated_.
 Fortunately, there's a way to factor out the expensive computations...

 Vector algebra courses sometimes like to make a big fuss over how cartesian coordinates are just a shorthand for a [linear combination](https://en.wikipedia.org/wiki/Linear_combination) of [basis vectors](https://en.wikipedia.org/wiki/Basis_(linear_algebra)), i.e.: